© Unofficial Royalty 2024

 July 7, 1537 – Death of Madeleine de Valois, Queen of Scots, daughter of King François I of France and first wife of James V, King of Scots, at Holyrood Palace in Edinburgh, Scotland; buried at Holyrood Abbey in Edinburgh, Scotland

 Scotland wanted to strengthen their alliance with France.
 The Treaty of Rouen was signed in 1517 and one of the provisions was for King James V of Scotland to marry a French princess.
 When King James V reached a marriageable age, talks began regarding a marriage with Madeleine.
-However, Madeleine apparently had tuberculosis but James V married her anyway.
-The couple arrived in Scotland on May 19, 1537, after months of celebrations in France, with Madeleine’s health having further deteriorated.
+However, Madeleine had tuberculosis but James V married her anyway.
+After months of celebrations in France, the couple arrived in Scotland on May 19, 1537, but Madeleine’s health deteriorated.
 Madeleine wrote a letter to her father on June 8, 1537, saying that she was feeling better and that her symptoms had subsided.
 Despite this, on July 7, 1537, Madeleine died from tuberculosis in her husband’s arms, a month short of her seventeenth birthday.

 Unofficial Royalty: Madeleine de Valois, Queen of Scots